-Ethereum wallet imToken raises $10M Series A from IDG to expand in the U.S., Asia and Africa
+Ethereum wallet imToken raises $10M Series A from IDG to expand in the US, Asia and Africa

 In addition to the imToken wallet, the company’s services also include Tokenlon, an in-app decentralized exchange in partnership with Kyber Network and 0x, and DApp store, a marketplace for decentralized mobile apps.

-In its new markets, especially the U.S., imToken will face several established competitors, including digital services MyEtherWallet, Coinbase and Ledger Nano and a host of hardware wallets.
-He is sanguine about the competition, saying that the goal of all blockchain companies is to move the technology forward and that imToken has built positive relationships with its rivals.
+In its new markets, especially the U.S., imToken will face several established competitors, including digital services MyEtherWallet, Coinbase and Ledger Nano, as well as a host of hardware wallets.
+He is sanguine about the competition, saying the goal of all blockchain companies is to move the technology forward and that imToken has built positive relationships with its rivals.

 He adds that imToken’s advantage, however, is “taking a step further than our competitors, as we’re focused on building an ecosystem within imToken for all our users.”
-The company wants to “move toward a blockchain-agnostic stage,” which means users will be able to store different assets in one imToken wallets.
+The company wants to “move toward a blockchain-agnostic stage,” which means users will be able to store different assets in one of imToken wallets.
 Then it wants to lower the barrier for entry into blockchain tech by making it easier to manage assets across different platforms, including peer-to-peer transactions and merchant payments, with imToken 2.0 International.